 Dr. Richard Willson FAICP is a Professor in the Department of Urban and Regional Planning.
-Dr. Willson's research addresses parking policy, climate change planning, land/use transportation relationships, travel demand management, transit-oriented development, planning theory, and professional development.
-His book Parking Reform Made Easy was published by Island Press in June 2013 and was followed by Parking Management for Smart Growth in 2015.
-His latest book, A Guide for the Idealist: Launching and Navigating Your Planning Career, will be published by Routledge in Fall 2017.
+Dr. Willson's research addresses parking policy, climate change planning, land/use transportation relationships, travel demand management, transit-oriented development, planning theory and practice, and professional development.
+His latest book, Reflective Planning Practice: Theory, Cases, and Methods will be published in October 2020, following a previous book entitled A Guide for the Idealist: Launching and Navigating Your Planning Career, published by Routledge in 2017.
 Blog posts on that subject are available on the link below.
+His work in transportation planning focusses on parking reform, as described in Reform Made Easy (Island Press 2013) and Parking Management for Smart Growth (Island Press 2015).

 Dr. Willson's research has appeared in the Journal of the American Planning Association, Transportation, Regional Science and Urban Economics, and others.
 In addition, he consults with regional and local agencies, such as the Bay Area Rapid Transit District, local cities, and developers of urban infill projects.
 Prior to his academic career, he was a transportation planner for the City of Los Angeles Community Redevelopment Agency.